bugsnag/bugsnag-js/TESTING.md

 The targeted release of `@bugsnag/react-native` must be tagged with the short hash of the current commit in order to be picked up by the gradle build process.

-There may be several react-native versions that can be targeted and the `REACT_NATIVE_VERSION` environment variable should be set accordingly:
+There are several react-native versions that can be targeted and the `REACT_NATIVE_VERSION` environment variable should be set accordingly:

 | React native fixture | `REACT_NATIVE_VERSION` |
 |----------------------|------------------------|